 We need to couple of weeks' notice to set this up with Citibank before we can make any payments to overseas accounts.

 Citibank charge a £2.74 administration fee per payment, which is deducted from your net pension as part of the transfer process to your overseas account.

 - Pensions increase

-Pensions paid by the Hampshire Pension Fund are increased annually in line with the cost of living.
-They are based upon the rise in the Consumer Price Index to September of the previous year.
+Pensions are increased annually in line with the cost of living.
+They are based upon Government orders which are currently in line with the Consumer Price Index (CPI) from September of the previous year.
 Pensions increases are determined by the HM Treasury and approved by Parliament.
-They take effect from April 2018.
+They take effect from April each year.